Tim Baldwin

 Overview

-Tim is highly regarded for his public and administrative law practice, which includes housing, community care and social welfare, Court of Protection and DOLS, civil liberties, human rights and inquests, planning, general administrative and public law, commercial judicial review and judicial review of regulatory bodies and Ombudsman cases.
+Tim is highly regarded for his public and administrative law practice.
+Tim’s wide-ranging expertise in public and administrative law involves complex challenges drawing on experience of overlapping areas, including disability and discrimination, housing, community care and social welfare, Court of Protection and DOLS, civil liberties, human rights and inquests, planning, commercial judicial review and judicial review of regulatory bodies and Ombudsman cases.

-He has appeared in a number of reported cases in the Court of Appeal, High Court, and Upper Tribunal, as well as significant inquests.
+He has appeared in a number of reported cases in the Supreme Court, Court of Appeal, High Court, and Upper Tribunals, as well as significant inquests.

 Notable Cases